SayYoungMan/ccna/Note.md

   - WGB is Cisco-proprietary that allows multiple wired clients to be bridged
 - Outdoor bridge can be used to connect networks over long distances without a physical cable
   - Specialized antennas that focus most of the signal power in one direction, which allows the wireless connection to be made over longer distances than normally possible

+## 56. Wireless Architectures

+### 802.11 Frame Format

+- `Frame Control`: 2 bytes, provides information such as the message type and subtype
+- `Duration/ID`: 2 bytes, can indicate the time channel will be dedicated for transmission of the frame and identifier for the association
+- `Addresses`: 6 bytes each, up to 4 addresses
+  - `Destination Address (DA)`: final recipient
+  - `Source Address (SA)`: original sender
+  - `Receiver Address (RA)`: immediate recipient
+  - `Transmitter Address (TA)`: immediate sender
+- `Sequence Control`: 2 bytes, used to reassemble fragments and eliminate duplicate frames
+- `QoS Control`: 2 bytes, used in QoS to prioritize certain traffic
+- `HT (High Throughput) control`: 4 bytes, enables HT operations
+- `FCS`: 4 bytes, used to check for errors

+### 802.11 Association Process

+- The station must be authenticated and associated with the AP to send traffic
+- 2 ways a station can scan for a BSS:
+  - `Active scanning`: station sends probe requests and listens for a probe response from an AP
+  - `Passive scanning`: station listens for beacon messages from an AP.
+Beacon messages are sent periodically by APs to advertise the BSS
+- 3 request/response between station and AP:
+  1. Probe request/response
+  2. Authentication request/response
+  3. Association request/response

+### 802.11 Message Types

+- `Management`: used to manage the BSS
+- `Control`: used to control access to the medium.
+Assists with delivery of management and data frames
+- `Data`: used to send actual data packets

+### Autonomous APs

+- Self-contained systems that don't rely on a WLC
+- Configured individually by CLI or GUI
+  - IP address for remote management should be configured
+  - RF parameters must be manually configured
+  - Security policies handled individually by each AP
+  - QoS rules, etc. are configured individually on each AP
+- No central monitoring or management of APs
+- Connect to the wired network with a trunk link to separate management and data traffic in different VLANs
+- Data traffic from wireless clients has direct path to the wired network or to other clients associated with the same AP
+- Each VLAN has to stretch across the entire network which is bad practice because:
+  - Large broadcast domain
+  - Spanning tree will disable links
+  - Configuring VLANs is very labor-intensive
+- Not viable in medium to large networks

+### Lightweight APs

+- Can handle real-time operations like transmitting/receiving RF traffic, encryption/decryption of traffic, etc.
+- Other functions are carried out by WLC (Wireless LAN Controller), such as RF/Security/QoS management, client authentication/association, etc.
+- Called `split-MAC architecture`
+- WLC is also used to centrally configure lightweight APs
+- WLC can be located in the same subnet/VLAN as the lightweight APs it manages or in different subnet/VLAN
+- WLC and lightweight APs authenticate each other using digital certificates installed on each device
+- They use CAPWAP protocol to communicate
+- 2 tunnels are created between each AP and WLC:
+  - `Control tunnel`: UDP 5246, used to configure APs and control/manage operations.
+All traffic here is encrypted by default
+  - `Data tunnel`: UDP 5247, all traffic from wireless clients is sent through this tunnel to the WLC.
+You can configure it to be encrypted with DTLS
+- Because all traffic from wireless clients is tunneled to WLC with `CAPWAP`, APs connect to switch access ports, not trunk ports.
+- Key benefits:
+  - Scalability
+  - Dynamic channel assignment
+  - Transmit power optimization
+  - Self-healing wireless coverage
+  - Seamless roaming
+  - Client load balancing
+  - Security/QoS management

+#### Lightweight AP Modes

+- `Local`: default mode where the AP offers a BSS for clients to associate with
+- `FlexConnect`: offers one or more BSSs for clients to associate with.
+However, it allows the AP to locally swtich traffic between wired and wireless networks if the tunnel to the WLC go down
+- `Sniffer`: does not offer BSS for client.
+Dedicated to capturing 802.11 frames and sending them to a device running software such as Wireshark
+- `Monitor`: No BSS.
+Dedicated to receiving frames to detect rogue devices and deassociate them
+- `Rogue Detector`: AP does not even use radio.
+Only listens to traffic on wired network, but it receives a list of suspected rogue clients and AP MAC from WLC.
+By listening to ARP on the wired network, it can detect rogue devices.
+- `SE-Connect`: No BSS for clients.
+Dedicated to RF spectrum analysis on all channels
+- `Bridge/Mesh`: Dedicated bridge between sites or a mesh between two APs
+- `Flex plus bridge`: Allows wireless APs to locally forward traffic even if connectivity to WLC is lost

+### Cloud-based APs

+- Basically autonomous APs that are centrally managed in the cloud
+- `Cisco Meraki` is a popular cloud-based Wi-Fi solution
+- Meraki dashboard can be used to configure APs, monitor network, generate performance reports, etc.
+- Data traffic is sent directly to wired network and only management/control traffic is sent to cloud

+### WLC deployments

+In split-MAC architecture, there are 4 main WLC deployment models:

+- `Unified`: WLC is hardware appliance in a central location of the network
+- `Cloud-based`: WLC is a VM running on a server, typically in a private cloud in a data center
+- `Embedded`: WLC is embedded within a switch
+- `Cisco Mobility Express`: WLC is embedded within an AP